 Self-improvement can seem like too much work if you don’t feel strong enough or you’re not quite sure you’re worth the investment.

 People in Western cultures often find it difficult to be kind to themselves.
 Sure, we’re pretty skilled at self-indulgence, such as applying ice cream or scotch, going on buying sprees, or just letting ourselves off the hook when we don’t want to be responsible.
 But letting ourselves be irresponsible doesn’t work.
-What we need is a loving firmness that simultaneously creates enough safety and enough impetus to move us forward.
+What we need is a loving firmness that can simultaneously create enough safety and enough impetus to move us forward.

 Unfortunately, the voices and words we use when we talk to ourselves are often so harsh and judgmental that we actually block the change we’re trying to browbeat ourselves into.
 For example, it does no good to tell yourself things like: “I’m an idiot!”
 “I’ll never be able to…” “That could never work for me…” or “I’m no good at…”